-The desire for vengeance thus appears to have played a crucial role, representing an appealing component in the papal message that was especially attractive to medieval knights.
+The thirst of vengeance thus appears to have played a crucial role, representing an appealing component in the papal message that was especially attractive to medieval knights.
 Indeed, the Muslims’ acts of sacrilege, their despoliation and vandalism of ancestral Christian sites in the Holy Land –which, by that time, had become the Patrimonium Christi– imbued the crusades with all the power and connotations of a just Biblical war.

 Contemporary reactions reflect the acceptance of the Holy See’s narrative beyond the direct sphere of influence of the Roman Bishop.
-After initially disapproving of the Crusades, the Byzantine princess Anna Comnena alluded to the Turks, Saracens, and Hagarenes as pagans who worshipped “Mahumet” through mystic rites.
+After initially disapproving of the Crusades, the Byzantine princess Anna Comnena alluded to the Turks, Saracens, and Hagarenes as pagans who worshipped “Mahumet” (sic!) through mystic rites.
 She further refers to those “barbarian Ishmaelites who were slaves to drunkenness, wine, and Dionysius,” and scorned their practice of circumcision.
 According to her, the castration of their body did not prevent them from becoming slaves of sordid sexual passions.
 Nor did Fulcher of Chartres refrain from expressing his scorn of Islam, which he regarded as pure idolatry.
-Whether this assertion should be considered a reflection of Fulcher’s ignorance of the Muslim creed – common to many participants in the First Crusade – or of xenophobic sentiment is still an open question.
+Whether this assertion should be considered a reflection of Fulcher’s ignorance of the Muslim creed – common to many participants in the First Crusade – or of xenophobic sentiments is still an open question.
 Guibert of Nogent, on the other hand, provided his own version of Muslim history: “After the pagan heresy had grown strong over a long time, and for many generations, the people…invaded Palestine, Jerusalem, and the Holy Sepulcher and captured Armenia, Syria, and the part of Greece that extends almost to the sea…” The “historical approach,” however, did not encourage more tolerant attitudes.
 On the contrary, Guibert further argues that according to the testimony of the Byzantine Emperor:

 The churches which the pagans held had been turned into stables for horses, mules and other animals… they set up in them temples, which they called Mahomeries, and they carried out all kinds of filthy activity in them, so that they had become not cathedrals, but brothels and theaters… those who survived led lives wretchedly bound by the yoke of slavery, harsher, … than those who died endured.
 They took virgins and made them public prostitutes…mothers were violated in the presence of their daughters, raped over and again….

-As time went by, notwithstanding improved knowledge of Muslim beliefs and practices, the dissemination of stereotypes on the part of the popes only intensified.
+As time went by, notwithstanding improved knowledge of Muslim beliefs and practices, the papal dissemination of satanic stereotypes only intensified in their regard.
 While calling the faithful to the Second Crusade, Pope Eugene III referred to them as pagans and, as such, “enemies of the cross of Christ” (Quantum predecessors, 1 March 1146).
-The message promoted by the Apostolic See toward Muslims was a far cry from the evangelical message of love for God and neighbor as expressed in Gregory VII’s letter.
-It represented a return, instead, to the German heritage of the cult of war and the warrior ethic.
-These values were further cemented toward the end of the eleventh century in the form of the consolidation of knighthood as a well-defined social class.
-The question remains as to the degree to which these feelings of anger and a thirst for vengeance, fostered and manipulated by the papacy, permeated contemporary society.
-To what degree, then, was the papal narrative accepted as justifying the atrocities committed by the crusaders against those they encountered in their pilgrimage to earthly Jerusalem?
+The message promoted by the Apostolic See toward the Muslims was a far cry from the evangelical message of love for God and neighbor as expressed in Gregory VII’s letter.
+It represented a return, instead, to the German heritage of the cult of war and the warriors’ ethics.
+These values were further cemented toward the end of the eleventh century by the consolidation of knighthood as a well-defined social class.
+The question remains as to the degree to which these feelings of anger and the quest for vengeance, fostered and manipulated by the papacy, permeated contemporary society.
+To what degree, then, was the papal narrative accepted thus justifying the atrocities committed by the crusaders against those they encountered in their pilgrimage to earthly Jerusalem?